DeMPT: Decoding-enhanced Multi-phase Prompt Tuning for Making LLMs Be Better Context-aware Translators: Datasets

 \section{Datasets}

-\paragraph{Statistics and Splitting of Datasets.} We provide the detailed statistic in Table \ref{tab:datastst}.
-For all translation tasks, we randomly select 80\% document pairs from the corpus as the training set.
+\paragraph{Splitting, Preprocessing and Statistics of Datasets.} For all translation tasks, we randomly select 80\% document pairs from the corpus as the training set.
 Both the test set and validation set include 150 document pairs each, randomly sampled from the remaining 20\% of document pairs in the corpus.
-Regarding sentence preprocessing across all datasets, we segment the sentences with the tokenizer from the respective foundation model.
+Regarding sentence preprocessing across all datasets for LLM-based models, we segment the sentences with the tokenizer from the respective foundation model.
 No additional preprocessing steps are performed.
+For \textit{encoder-decoder} Transformer models, we segment the source and target sentences into sub-words by a BPE model with 30K merged operations \cite{sennrich_etal_acl_2016}.
+We provide the detailed statistic in Table \ref{tab:datastst}.
 Datasets are downloaded from {\url{https://data.statmt.org/news-commentary/v18}.}